-Display controllers in conventional integrated processors and laptops do not meet the low power design requirements of the CL1.
-Until suitable display controllers become available, a separate display control (DCON)

-application specific integrated circuit developed for CL1 will be used.
+Display controllers in conventional integrated processors and laptops do not meet the low power design requirements of the CL1B.
+Until suitable display controllers become available, a separate display control (DCON) application-specific integrated circuit developed for CL1B will be used.
 The DCON provides the following features:

-• Autonomous display refresh, independent of the CPU or GPU's power state

-• Support for "color swizzling" enables the color/monochrome LCD display to appear as a conventional 24-bit color panel

-- Monochrome mode support provides for a pixel-addressable automatic color->gray scale conversion mode - Optional anti-aliasing improves text display in color mode - Provides a dual-edge TTL output for interfacing to the CL1 LCD display.
+- Autonomous display refresh, independent of the CPU or GPU's power state - Support for "color swizzling", enabling the dual-mode color/monochrome LCD display to appear as a conventional 24-bit color display panel - Monochrome mode support provides for a pixel-addressable automatic color-to-gray-scale conversion mode - Optional anti-aliasing improves text display in color mode - A dual-edge TTL output for interfacing to the CL1B LCD display.

 The DCON is designed to work with a conventional display controller.
 It provides an input interface emulating a TTL-compatible LCD display, allowing direct connection to a conventional display controller.
-In normal operation, when the conventional display controller is powered and operating, the DCON simply passes the video directly through, performing any required tranformations (color swizzling w. anti-aliasing or monochrome mode) but not buffering any of the video.
+In normal operation, when the conventional display controller is powered and operating, the DCON simply passes the video directly through, performing any required transformations (color swizzling with anti-aliasing or monochrome mode) but not buffering any of the video.